Now Reading

 After all, if it’s frozen, there should be no slippery liquid water on the ice surface.
 And, when you look at ice on a microscopic level, it’s made of sharp geometric crystals that are anything but smooth.
 The slipperiness of ice is actually counterintuitive.

-It started more than 150 years ago when legendary physicist Michael Faraday, the guy who discovered the principles of electromagnetism, also discovered that at temperatures below 0 *C, there exists a thin film of water that is not quite liquid, nor solid.
+It started more than 150 years ago when legendary physicist Michael Faraday, the visionary who discovered the principles of electromagnetism, also discovered that at temperatures below 0 *C, there exists a thin film of water that is not quite liquid, nor solid.
 He, in effect, found an aqueous lubricant on the surface of ice that makes figure skating, hockey and bobsledding possible.

-Faraday’s discovery has since fueled volumes of scientific inquiry from scientists the world over and has even led to controversy and pointed debate among many.
+Faraday’s discovery has since fueled volumes of scientific inquiry from scientists the world over, and has even led to controversy and pointed debate among many.
 Some of the questions studied and argued have included at what temperature below freezing does this quasi-liquid layer of water form?
 Is it’s thickness dependent on temperature?
 In what manner does thickness increase as temperature rises?
 Does it form continuously or stepwise?

 A December 12, 2016 article published by Science Daily, covering a presentation on this very subject at the National Academy of Science, revealed that at 0 *C, right before liquid water forms, this enigmatic layer grows to 45 nanometers thick.
 That is 1/1000th the thickness of a human hair.
 In effect, this layer which is responsible for the slippery nature of ice is, at its thickest, not even visible to the naked eye.